illyak/DAQ_CLASS/Project_Log.md

 Inspirational chat with Prof Tim...
 In agreement with the Beagle idea with the plug-in cape board with some experimenter parts, like the temp sensor.
 Here is what I think are immediate next steps (not necessarily in order):

+- Write up the formal proposal this weekend, at least to hit that milestone.
+Can be updated later, as needed.
 - A survey comparison of the single board computers out there.
     - Anything running embedded Linux is plenty for reading a sensor and logging data!
 Beagle, Raspberry, they'd all be fine.
 But you want to justify the choice, like due dilligence, and this reasoning goes straight into the final report anyway.
 - A decision on the hardware.
 Here are some immediate thoughts: